bencheeorg/benchee/README.md

 ## Features

 * first runs the functions for a given warmup time without recording the results, to simulate a _"warm"_ running system
-* plugin/extensible friendly architecture so you can use different formatters to generate CSV and more
+* plugin/extensible friendly architecture so you can use different formatters to generate CSV, HTML and more
 * well tested
 * well documented
 * execute benchmark jobs in parallel to gather more results in the same time, or simulate a system under load